Mico27/gbs-StreamableActorPlugin/README.md

 | WRAM | +62 bytes |
 | Banked ROM | +2,173 bytes |

-- **Bank 0:** 161 bytes are resident in the non-switchable bank (`streamable_actor.c`) — the VBlank handler and the two routines that page in a sheet's data bank; everything else lives in a switchable bank.
-The handler decides for itself whether there is anything to copy, which is what keeps an idle VBlank off the plugin bank entirely.
+- **Bank 0:** 161 bytes sit in the fixed bank: the screen blank handler and the two routines that reach a sheet's data.
+Everything else lives in a switchable bank.
+The handler works out for itself whether there is anything to copy, which is what keeps an idle blank off the plugin's bank entirely.
 See [Bank 0 (HOME) Usage](#bank-0-home-usage).
-- **WRAM:** 62 bytes at the default 4 streaming slots — 14 bytes per slot plus the engine fields and state.
+- **WRAM:** 62 bytes at the default 4 slots, which is 14 per slot plus the settings and state.
 Fewer slots cost proportionally less.
-- **Banked ROM:** 2,173 bytes for the streamer, the upload helper and the VM helpers.
-Each streamed sheet also compiles one re-packed tile block per distinct frame, on top of that figure.
+- **Banked ROM:** 2,173 bytes for the streaming code.
+Each streamed sheet also builds one repacked run of tiles per distinct frame, on top of that.
-- **Sprite VRAM saved** per streamed actor is the whole sheet's tile count minus its largest frame's tile count — in the example, 24 tiles down to 4 for a 12-frame 16×16 sheet.
+- **Sprite tiles saved** per streamed actor is the whole sheet's tile count minus its largest frame's.
+In the example that is 24 tiles down to 4 for a twelve-frame 16 by 16 sheet.
-- **Engine WRAM headroom:** a stock GB Studio 4.3.0 project leaves about **854 bytes** of WRAM free (usable engine WRAM is 7,776 bytes at 0xC0A0–0xDF00; the stock engine uses 6,922).
+- **Engine WRAM headroom:** a stock GB Studio 4.3.0 project leaves about **854 bytes** of WRAM free (the engine has 7,776 bytes to work with and uses 6,922 of them).
 With this plugin installed roughly **792 bytes** remain.
-That does not change with the number of global variables your project defines: the script memory array is a fixed 3,584 bytes at stock engine settings (VM_HEAP_SIZE + VM_MAX_CONTEXTS × VM_CONTEXT_STACK_SIZE = 768 + 16 × 64 words).
+Adding more global variables to your project does not change that figure, because script memory is a fixed 3,584 byte block at stock engine settings.
 - **SRAM:** not used.

 ---